Musiikkitalo

-The Helsinki Music Centre was opened in 2011 and it is located next to the Kansalaistori Square.
+Musiikkitalo was opened in 2011 and it is located next to the Kansalaistori square.
 Uniarts Helsinki owns the building together with the Helsinki Philharmonic Orchestra and the Finnish Radio Symphony Orchestra.

-The Helsinki Music Centre is easily accessible: the building has no thresholds and there are lifts for visitors.
+The building is easily accessible: it has no thresholds and there are lifts for visitors.
 The tactile signs help blind or partially sighted visitors move around the building.
-Read more about the Helsinki Music Centre on their own website.
+Read more about accessibility of the building on the Musiikkitalo website.

 Address